brun0vel0s0-repo02/UBS_Web_UI_test-main/UBS_Web_UI_test-main/ReadMe.md

 3 Add the From , To , Start Date and End Date as required in file  src/main/resources/paramData.json

-4 After cloning the project from github repo , cd to file location from CMD and execute following command -> gradlew test
+4 cd to file location from CMD and execute following command -> gradlew test